 Golden Temple, Amritsar: 31.619993, 74.876475

 We walked slowly around the white marble walk way, looking at the beautiful temple of gold reflected in the large square pond.
-At first I felt like I was intruding on this place with out of place clothes and a ridiculous beany when everyone else had a neatly folded turban but nobody seemed to mind and by the time I’d walked a quarter of the way around my thoughts had settled and I was immersed in appreciating the unparalleled beauty and tranquility of this place.
+At first I felt like I was intruding on this place with out of place clothes and a ridiculous beany when everyone else had a neatly folded turban but nobody seemed to mind and by the time I’d walked a quarter of the way around my thoughts had settled and I was immersed in appreciating the unparalleled beauty and tranquillity of this place.
 At the far end a causeway leads into a small room in the middle of the pond.
 Approaching it I heard music.
 Elaborate, winding threads of music.
 Looking through the door I saw musicians seated on cushions each working on their instrument.
-One was just getting comfortably seated, adjusting his sitar and I understood that as musicians replace each other this music could go on forever.
+One was just getting comfortably seated, adjusting his sitar and I understood that as musicians took turns this music could go on forever.
 I could listen to it for ever.
-But I remembered I was wearing a ridiculous beanie, and that I was probably taking up the place of someone else who wanted to be see to the musicians so I moved on.
-I could walk around this lake and return to the centre to listen to the music again and again.
-It wouldn’t be any different to the rising and setting of the sun, the cycle of life and death, and what difference would it make to anything if I lived out there or in here?
+But I remembered I was wearing a ridiculous beanie, and that I was probably taking up the place of someone else who wanted to see the musicians so I moved on.
+I could walk around this lake and return to the centre to listen to the music again and again, day after day, and eat the charity food.
+It wouldn’t be any different to the rising and setting of the sun, the cycle of life and death, and what difference would it make to anything or anyone if I lived out there or in here?

 Tea and Dahl

 “Do you want some tea?”